im-dravo/weather-forecast/README.md

 ## Architecture / Design patterns

 The design of this application is Domain Driven (DDD), which is providing custom weather information to the user.
 The design is based on onion architecture, with domain based convention.
-The domain is weather results processor and weather request history entity, with business logic.
-The other dependencies flows inwards towards the domain layer.
-The API layer depends on domain.
+The core domain is the business logic around weather results processor and weather request history entity / repository.
+The other dependencies flows inwards towards the domain layer and the dependency flow is inverted towards the domain.
+With this Architecture and code structure, when a weather provider is changed, it can easily be replaced by another without much hassle and effort.
+Same goes with the database.
+No changes need to be done to domain.

 - The domain layer is core, having entities, repositories, business logic
 - The api layer is application layer without business rules (can handle transactional aspects, security aspects etc)